MicrosoftDocs/azure-docs/articles/media-services/postman-live-streaming-collection.md

 ---
-title: Import the Postman collection Live Streaming operations
+title: Import the Postman collection for Azure Live Streaming REST calls
 description: This article provides a definition of the Postman collection for Azure Media Services REST calls.
 services: media-services
 documentationcenter: ''